alexch/rerun/README.md

 dependencies very well, so you may have to install extra gems (and/or put them in your Gemfile) to make Rerun work more smoothly on your system.
 (Learn more at <https://github.com/guard/listen#listen-adapters>.)

-For example, on Mac OS X, use
+On Mac OS X, use

         gem install rb-fsevent

+On Windows, use

+        gem install wdm

+On *BSD, use

+        gem install rb-kqueue

 # Usage: